Project Leader: Peter Brössel

 Project Leader: Sabrina Coninx

-Abstract: The environment plays a decisive ongoing role in our affective life by shaping what we feel and how we feel in certain situations (Krueger & Colombetti 2018).
+Abstract: The environment plays a decisive role in our affective life by shaping what we feel and how we feel (Krueger & Colombetti 2018).
 This is true for healthy people as well as people suffering from mental disorders (Varga 2019).
-However, we are not at mercy of these contextual factors but we can actively influence and use them in order to stabilize our emotions: we can partly offload processes of emotional self-regulation on the environment (Krueger 2018; Stephan & Walter forthcoming).
-For example, we may remove all items from our house that remind us of a lost love in order to avoid negative feelings of sorrow.
-In contrast, after the death of a loved one we may create specific locations, such as graves or shrines which provide a defined space for our grief.
-These forms of affective scaffolding concerning the manipulation of the material environment constitute an essential aspect of our everyday life.
-The project addresses two central questions in the subject area of affective scaffolding.
-First, the project aims to investigate such concept from a theoretical perspective.
-Hereby, the question is in the focus of how we can conceptualize affective scaffolding particularly in its relation to other related concepts, such as the embeddedness and extendedness of emotions.
-Second, the project aims to apply the concept of affective scaffolding to an innovative field of research which has so far not received much attention: virtual realities.
-Computer and video games seem to constitute driving mechanisms of emotional regulation in modern societies as they allow gamers to actively engage in a multiplicity of virtual environments.
-It appears of utter important to understand (a) how games shape our emotions, (b) how gamers actively choose games to regulate their emotions, (c) how games are designed in order to provide such opportunity and (d) how we can make use of such knowledge to employ games in therapeutic measures, for example.
+At the same time, we can actively use contextual factors in order to stabilize our emotions: we can partly offload processes of emotional self-regulation onto the environment (Stephan & Walter 2020).
+These forms of affective scaffolding constitute an essential aspect of our everyday life and the project addresses two central issues in this subject area.
+First, the project aims to investigate such a concept from a purely theoretical perspective.
+Hereby, the focal question is of how we can conceptualize affective scaffolding particularly in its relation to similar concepts, such as affordances and the social embedding of emotions.
+The second aim is to discuss the concept of affective scaffolding as fruitful for the innovative field of virtual realities.
+It is utterly important for our modern society to understand (a) how computer and video games shape our emotions, (b) how gamers actively choose games to regulate their emotions, (c) how games are designed in order to provide such opportunity, and (d) how we can make use of such knowledge to employ games in therapeutic measures.